-Shire Plants is a family-run, traditional plant nursery which aims to provide plants not typically available in standard garden centres.
+Shire Plants is a family-run, traditional plant nursery which aims to provide plants not typically available in standard garden centres, along with some traditional favourites and native plants.
 Our online shop lists several hundred varieties and we place an emphasis on rare, unusual and heritage plants, so if you are looking for something a little different from the plants in your neighbour's garden, you've come to the right place.
 Our ranges of Violets and Old Fashioned Pinks (Dianthus) and Heritage Primulas are among the biggest available in the UK and we sell many other exciting plants too.
 All our plants can be purchased online for nationwide UK delivery.